On the group of A-P diffeomorphisms and its exponential map: Introduction

 such that $d_0\Exp_{\rm LG}=\id_{C^\infty_\ap}$ and for any vector field $c$ on $\R^n$ with constant components, the differential $d_c\Exp_{\rm LG}$ of \eqref{eq:exp_lg_introduction} at $c$ has a non-trivial kernel in $C^\infty_\ap(\R^n,\R^n)$.
 This implies that the Lie group exponential map in $\Diff^\infty_\ap(\R^n)$ is {\em not} a $C^1_F$-smooth diffeomorphism onto its image when restricted to any open neighborhood of zero in $C^\infty_\ap(\R^n,\R^n)$ (see Corollary \ref{coro:lie_group_exponential_map}).
 In contrast to the case of $C^\infty$-smooth diffeomorphisms on the circle considered in \cite[Counterexample 5.5.2]{Hamilton} the set of singular points of the map \eqref{eq:exp_lg_introduction} is {\em not} countable.
-A Riemannian counterpart of this example is discussed in Remark \ref{rem:burgers}, where it is pointed out that some geodesics of a weak Riemannian metric on the group $\Diff^\infty_\ap(\R)$ consist {\em entirely} of points conjugate to the identity.
+A Riemannian counterpart of this example is given in Proposition \ref{eq:burgers_special_geodesics} (cf. Remark \ref{rem:burgers} below), where it is proved that {\em there exists a geodesic of a weak Riemannian metric on the group of almost periodic diffeomorphisms $\Diff^\infty_\ap(\R)$ that consists {\em entirely} of points conjugate to the identity}.

 In Section \ref{sec:exponential_map} we consider the weak Riemannian metric $\nu_\alpha$ on $\Diff^\infty_\ap(\R^n)$ obtained by right translations of the scalar product defined on the tangent space to identity $T_\id\big( \Diff^\infty_\ap(\R^n)\big)\equiv C^\infty_\ap(\R^n,\R^n)$ by the averaged quantity